jiritobolka/jiritobolka.github.io/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 highlighter: true
 prev_section: build-visualization
 next_section: build-visualization/#set-up-viz
-perex: learn how to get the data from GoodData Platform.
+perex: learn how to get data from GoodData Platform.
 ---

-Open your GoodData Project and create a **metrics** that you want to visualize.
-You will need the metrics identifier (not URI!) to specify object for export.
-The easiest way to get the metric identifier is using our "grey pages".
-Go to the
+Open your GoodData Project and create the metrics that you want to visualize.
+You will need identifiers (not URIs!) to specify the objects to export.
+The easiest way to get the metric identifier is to use our grey pages here:

 `https://secure.gooddata.com/gdc/md/{project-id}/query/metrics`

-then find your metric, open it and find “identifier” key and use it's value (store it somewhere for later usage in your Javascript code).
-You can definitely use API directly to get metrics identifiers.
+navigate to your metric, open it and locate its identifier key and copy its value.
+You can also use API directly to get metric identifiers.

-We are going to use following metrics:
+In our example we want to compare our sales reps using the following metrics:

 **Won Amount**: atX3I1GYg85J
 **# Activities** : acKjadJIgZUN
 **# Opportunities**: afdV48ABh8CN
 **# Won Opportunities**: abf0d42yaIkL

-We want to see the comparison of our sales reps based on metrics above.
-Select the sales rep **attribute** identifier as well from the Project:
+Select the sales rep attribute identifier from the project:

 **Opportunity Owner**:  label.opp_owner.id.name

-Open the javascript file ([example file](link-to-example-package) you've downloaded) now and edit the first 10 rows.
-Fill in your Project ID, Credentials, Metrics and Attribute identifiers.
+Now, open the javascript [file](link-to-example-package) that you've downloaded and edit the first 10 rows.
+Fill in your project ID, credentials, metrics and attribute identifiers.
 See the code below:

 {% highlight javascript %}